Aliases for AGTR1 Gene

 GeneCards Summary for AGTR1 Gene

-AGTR1 (Angiotensin II Receptor, Type 1) is a Protein Coding gene.
-Diseases associated with AGTR1 include renal tubular dysgenesis, agtr1-related and renal tubular dysgenesis of genetic origin.
-Among its related pathways are Signaling by GPCR and Pathways in cancer.
+AGTR1 (Angiotensin II Receptor Type 1) is a Protein Coding gene.
+Diseases associated with AGTR1 include renal tubular dysgenesis and ataxia-telangiectasia.
+Among its related pathways are Signaling by GPCR and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include G-protein coupled receptor activity and angiotensin type II receptor activity.
 An important paralog of this gene is ACKR3.

 UniProtKB/Swiss-Prot for AGTR1 Gene

 Receptor for angiotensin II.
 Mediates its action by association with G proteins that activate a phosphatidylinositol-calcium second messenger system.

 The angiotensin1 receptor (AT1) is a member of the angiotensin group of G-protein-coupled receptors that also includes AT2 and AT4.
 They are located primarily in the liver, kidney, adrenal gland and lung.
 AT1 receptors preferentially bind angiotensin II.